- 19 Dec 2023

 Automations run on GMT since that is the default timezone that Airtable operates on behind the scenes.
 When setting up time-based conditions in Automations you may need to adjust times manually or create a formula to auto-adjust times so that the conditions evaluate according to your timezone.

 Can multiple automation groups be triggered based on conditions?

-No. At this time, only one conditional group's conditions can be met during a run.
-Consult the note above for more information.
+No. Only one conditional group's conditions can be met during a run, the first set of actions whose conditions are met.